huaweicloud/terraform-provider-huaweicloud/docs/data-sources/nat_private_gateways.md

 * `enterprise_project_id` - (Optional, String) Specifies the ID of the enterprise project to which the private NAT gateways belong.

+* `tags` - (Optional, Map) Specifies the key/value pairs to associate the private NAT gateways.

 ## Attribute Reference

 In addition to all arguments above, the following attributes are exported: